dtjohnso/ACACS-class-2019/index.md

 	- This sounds attractive, but seems forced.
 		- There are few structural indications of an inclusio.
 Romans 9:27--29 fits more closely with Rom.
 9:24--26.
 		- The supposed laments lack a direct appeal to God, and are not in the form of a prayer.
 Indeed, the text seems to be addressed directly to Paul's audience along the lines of diatribe.
-	- As diatribe, 9:1--5 introduces the problem, verses 6--13 introduce a principle that helps to address the problem, and verses 14--23 respond to a logical objection introduced by that principle.^[moo]
+	- As diatribe, 9:1--5 introduces the problem, verses 6--13 introduce a principle that helps to address the problem, and verses 14--23 respond to a logical objection introduced by that principle.[^moo]
 	- Romans 9:13 supports the principle articulated in 9:6, 8.

 ## 2. Context of Malachi 1:2--3